realuncanny/tess/README.md

 </div>

 ##### There is no server-side yet.
 User receives market data directly from exchange APIs
-- As historical data, currently it can only fetch OHLCV.
-So, the footprint chart gets populated via candlesticks but not historical trades.
+- As historical data, currently it can only fetch OHLCV and open interest.
+So, footprint chart gets populated via candlesticks but not historical trades.
 Trades gets inserted to the latest candlestick as we receive them from related websocket stream in real-time

 ## Build from source
 The releases might not be up-to-date with newest features.<sup>or bugs :)</sup>
 - For that, you could